bitsofinfo/kubernetes-vs-swarm/README.md

 # kubernetes-vs-swarm

-Simple example for launching an NGINX app on both Kubernetes and Docker Swarm to see the differences
+This project presents a very simple tutorial demonstrating deploying an app to both Kubernetes and Docker Swarm to demonstrate the differences.

 This example launches the following:
 * Docker Service named `nginx1_app` available at published Swarm port: `30080`